 The training received by employees is determined by available resources.
 Emphasis is placed on ensuring that persons performing the functions that are given top priority receive the necessary training.
-Last year, a largest percentage of employee training was dedicated to SCEIS.
 SCEIS provides an opportunity for the state to have an "enterprise solution" for managing the state's financial and human resources.
-The SCEIS will enhance efficiencies in the day-to-day administration of state government.
+The SCEIS system will enhance efficiencies in the day-to-day administration of state government.
 As future positions are filled, it is anticipated the new system will prove beneficial to the new workforce and may allow for agencies on the system to reduce the staff size over time and reassign some of their existing "back office" resources to more productive agency program areas.